albandechasteigner/GeniusLociForDynamo/README.md

 Feedbacks, [issues](https://github.com/albandechasteigner/GeniusLociForDynamo/issues), [pull request](https://github.com/albandechasteigner/GeniusLociForDynamo/pulls) and suggestions for improvement are welcome and can be reported in the repository.

 Some custom nodes were inspired by the brilliant authors of the packages like archi-lab.net, Clockwork and Springs and adapted to meet my needs.
-Thanks to the original authors for their great Python script and for everything they taught me.
+Thanks to the original authors for their great Python scripts and for everything they taught me by analyzing them..

 ### INSTALLATION
 Installation is simple - just use Dynamo's built-in package manager and search for `Genius Loci`.